 The Amal Walks Across America tour is produced by the Walk Productions in association with the Handspring Puppet Company.

-The Laboratory for Global Performance and Politics and the Collaborative on Global Children’s Issues at Georgetown University, along with DowntownDC Business Improvement District (BID), Franklin Park, Golden Triangle Business Improvement District (BID), Helen Zughaib, Leyya Mona Tawill, Shakespeare Theatre Company, Sing for Hope Choir, Planet Word Museum, Union Station D.C., Union Station Redevelopment Corporation (USRC), Washington Performing Arts Society, Imagination Stage, Kid Power, Kids in Need of Defense and Middle East Institute will welcome Little Amal to Washington D.C. from September 17 to 19.
+The Laboratory for Global Performance and Politics and the Collaborative on Global Children’s Issues at Georgetown University, along with DowntownDC Business Improvement District (BID), Franklin Park, Golden Triangle Business Improvement District (BID), Helen Zughaib, Leyya Mona Tawill, Shakespeare Theatre Company, Sing for Hope Choir, Planet Word Museum, Union Station D.C., Union Station Redevelopment Corporation (USRC), Washington Performing Arts Society, Imagination Stage, Kid Power, Kids in Need of Defense and Middle East Institute welcomed Little Amal to Washington D.C. from September 17 to 19.

 Related Event | On September 22, 2023, the Collaborative on Global Children's Issues will co-host a workshop on children on the move, featuring young people who have experienced displacement, policymakers, practitioners, and researchers.